-After only 10 months living among the English, Demasduit died in January of 1820.
-This led Captain David Buchan and 49 men, including John Peyton Jr. and some of his servants, to once again journey up the Exploits River to Red Indian Lake (which Buchan named Lake Bathurst) to return Demasduit’s corpse to the camp site where she had been captured by Peyton the year before.
+After only 10 months of living among the English, Demasduit died in January of 1820.
+This led Captain David Buchan and 49 men, including John Peyton Jr. and some of his servants, to once again journey up the Exploits River to Red Indian Lake (which Buchan named Lake Bathurst) to return Demasduit’s corpse to the campsite where she had been captured by Peyton the year before.

 Upon reaching the lake Buchan described seeing the frames of two wigwams while the third had been converted by the Beothuk into a burial hut containing Nonosabasut’s body.
 Buchan described the two wigwam frames and burial hut as being “…situated on the North-West side four or five miles from the North-Eastern extremity of the pond by which Mr. Peyton formerly entered and nearly opposite to where I found the natives” (Howley pg.
 124).
 Buchan’s statement that the hut was four to five miles from the end of the pond is clearly an overestimation as the length of the northeast arm in Buchan’s day was slightly more than four miles.

 On the north side of the lake west of Indian Brook, Warford’s Brook can be clearly seen, followed by a point and a slight cove where Demasduit’s camp and burial site were located.
 Further westward was another small point, which along with the previous mentioned point, formed the cove where the Beothuk had wintered.
 This point is likely Anderson’s Point.
 The last landmark in the northeast arm is Miller’s Point directly opposite the outflow of the Exploits.
-According to Buchan’s map Demasduit’s and Nonosabasut’s 1819 camp site was in the eastern edge of a cove just slightly west of Warford’s Brook.
-See the see air photo above for a possible location for this camp ground.
+According to Buchan’s map, Demasduit’s and Nonosabasut’s 1819 campsite was on the eastern edge of a cove just slightly west of Warford’s Brook.
+See the see air photo above for a possible location for this campground.

 Shanawdithit’s Sketches relating to Red Indian Lake